Should I Use the Simplified Home Office Deduction?

 Comparison of tax savings using the simplified v. actual expenses home office method for an urban renter.
 They would save $500 with the simplified method, but $1,938 with actual expenses

-For our urban renter, their small at-home workstation gives them only $500's worth of write-offs using the simplified method.
+Our urban renter’s small at-home workstation gives them only $500 in write-offs using the simplified method.
 But their high expenses let them write off a whopping $1,938 if they opt for the regular method instead.

 That's a $1,438 difference, just from tracking actual home expenses.